viken33/CodBets-external-CL-adapter/README.md

 # Chainlink External Adapter for the [CodBets Dapp](https://github.com/viken33/CodBets)

-Build base on the NodeJS External Adapter Template from [this repo](https://github.com/thodges-gh/CL-EA-NodeJS-Template.git)
+Build based on the NodeJS External Adapter Template from [this repo](https://github.com/thodges-gh/CL-EA-NodeJS-Template.git)

 Hosted as a Serverless host on GCP, instructions bellow.